benbaptist/minecraft-wrapper/documentation/helpers.rst

         :description_text_fg: description area foreground color
         :usereadline: Use default readline  (or 'False', use readchar/readkey (with anti- scroll off capabilities))
+        :player: if the console, it goes via standard readout. otherwise, for other players, it passes to a player.message().

     :returns: Nothing.
 Just prints to stdout/console for console operator readout: